bkono/laptop/README.md

 ### Universal

 This is not a fully unattended install.
-At the beginning, and throughout the application installs, you will be prompted for password periodically.
+At the beginning, and throughout the application installs, you will be prompted for your password periodically.
 Best to keep half an eye on the installation to keep it moving.

 What it sets up